DevExpress/web-dashboard-demo/README.md

 ## License

-This extension is distributed under the **MIT** license (free and open-source), but can only be used with a commercial DevExpress Dashboard software product.
+These files are distributed under the **MIT** license (free and open-source), but can only be used with a commercial DevExpress Dashboard software product.
 You can [review the license terms](https://www.devexpress.com/Support/EULAs/NetComponents.xml) or [download a free trial version](https://go.devexpress.com/DevExpressDownload_UniversalTrial.aspx) of the Dashboard suite at [DevExpress.com](https://www.devexpress.com).

 ## Get More Information